$208,809Average Value$168Average Price per Sq Ft32Homes For Sale

 The remnants of the original military post still stand at the Fort Smith National Historic Site, which also features the gallows from the tenure of Judge Isaac Park, also known as the “Hanging Judge.”
 However, this nickname was a misnomer because of the judge’s actual stance against the death penalty.
 “Fort Smith just has a lot of history, which I love,” says Rebecca Morter, Realtor with The Griffin Company at Weichert Realtors.
 The city’s extensive history can be further explored at the Fort Smith Museum of History.
 The arts are also celebrated throughout the region, with the Fort Smith Regional Art Museum and the Little Theatre, which has over 70 performances a year.

-Close to 30 parks are scattered throughout the park.
+Close to 30 parks are scattered throughout the city.
 The train at Creekmore Park goes past tennis courts, playgrounds and open fields.
 Parrot Island Waterpark is on the grounds of Ben Geren Park, which also features regular and disc golf and mountain bike trails.
 Janet Huckabee Arkansas River Valley Nature Center spans 170 acres of the former Fort Chafee and provides a safe space for wildlife.

 The Janet Huckabee Nature Center sign welcomes visitors from all over.